Mobile Phones: Location Tracking

 In each case, location tracking is not only about finding where someone is right now, like in an exciting movie chase scene where agents are pursuing someone through the streets.
 It can also be about answering questions about people's historical activities and also about their beliefs, participation in events, and personal relationships.
 For example, location tracking could be used to find out whether certain people are in a romantic relationship, to find out who attended a particular meeting or who was at a particular protest, or to try to identify a journalist's confidential source.

 The Washington Post reported in December 2013 on NSA location-tracking tools that collect massive amounts of information “on the whereabouts of cellphones around the world,” mainly by tapping phone companies' infrastructure to observe which towers particular phones connect to, and when those phones connect to those towers.
 A tool called CO-TRAVELER uses this data to find relationships between different people's movements (to figure out which people's devices seem to be traveling together, as well as whether one person appears to be following another).

-Behavioral Data Collection and Mobile Advertising Identifiers
+Behavioral Data Collection and Mobile Advertising Identifiers anchor link

 In addition to the location data collected by some apps and websites, many apps share information about more basic interactions, such as app installs, opens, usage, and other activity.
 This information is often shared with dozens of third-party companies throughout the advertising ecosystem enabled by real-time bidding (RTB).
 Despite the mundane nature of the individual data points, in aggregate this behavioral data can still be very revealing.